moveaxlab/redux-sigma/README.md

 ## Context or extended state

-Relying only on the states to implement your flows cannot be enough for complex flows.
+Relying only on the states to implement your flows cannot be enough when they are complex.
 State machines allow you to define an _extended state_, or _context_ of your state machine, that can hold additional information for each state.